 Don’t Start From Scratch

 The best way to encourage a creative block is to start with a blank page.
-Don’t just grab a pen, open your book and expect to create some lettering awesomeness.
+Don’t just grab a pen, open your book and expect to create something awesome.
 That’s a sure-fire way to come up with something you think is crappy and discourage you from sticking at it or trying again later.

 So what should you do?